pinkjacket/roomgen/readme.md

+# _Fantasy Room Generator_

+#### _This program will generate a random room and fill it with furniture, that is filled with other objects, 12-20-2017_

+#### By _**{List of contributors}**_

+## Description

+_This program will randomly generate a room based in a fantasy setting, used for tabletop games such as D&D, pathfinder, and more.
+The generator will generate a room with a random size, and fills the room with as much furniture it can reasonably hold.
+After the furniture is generated, the furniture is populated with smaller items, which are also generated._

+## Specifications

 | Behavior | Input | Output |
 | :------------- | :------------- | :------------- |
 | generate random number | roll | 4 |